XinWang1128/Next_Vision_Transformer/readme.md

 #change the data to my german data, but there is an error about the the nummer of class, so we should change coco.py(fixed by add "classes = ('wastewater', ),")

+#If there are a container worked since 1 week ago, and we could not attach it or kill it, try this command:
+$sudo systemctl restart docker.socket docker.service

 # To do